angela1C/Programming-and-Scripting-Project/README.md

 In 1936 Fisher introduced the Iris flower data set as an example of discriminant analysis.
 Linear discriminant analysis (LDA) is a generalization of Fisher's linear discriminant, a method used in statistics, pattern recognition and machine learning to find a linear combination of features that characterizes or separates two or more classes of objects or events.
 The resulting combination may be used as a linear classifier.

-The Iris dataset is a multivariate dataset.
 [Wikipedia - Iris Flower Data Set](https://en.wikipedia.org/wiki/Iris_flower_data_set)
-The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
+The Iris dataset is a multivariate dataset consisting of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.